8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

 1. [.Cap-weighted](Market capitalization weighted), total US equities fund; roughly 4,100 stocks.
 2. Cap-weighted, extended US equities fund; roughly 3,700 stocks.
 This helps achieve even distribution across small-, mid-, and large-cap stocks.
 3. Multi-factor fund of funds; roughly 550 stocks.
-This helps achieve even distribution across value, blend and growth.
+This helps achieve even distribution across value, blend, and growth.
 4. S&P 500 fund; roughly 500 stocks.
 This is the fund found in most 401k plans I’ve been exposed to and helps tip the large-cap away from growth.

 Because most of the funds are cap-weighted, cover most of the market, and are different, there will be overlap at the individual stock level, which is fine.